rrichardsonindy/JavaScript-301-ReactFundamentals-Gitbook/2-Sass-Setup.md

 ![watch](./assets/2-scss-setup-blue.PNG)

-Also, it is important to note that this code is being added to our App.css file, and all of the CSS for the app will be pipelining there.
+Go aheadh and change the background back to white when you Also, it is important to note that this code is being added to our App.css file, and all of the CSS for the app will be pipelining there.

 ![watch](./assets/2-scss-app-file.PNG)